-These days many people are thinking of buying a house for Airbnb.
+Thinking of buying a Chicago house for Airbnb?
 Best Chicago Properties can help.
 We’ve posted about how to buy a Chicago condo for Airbnb and here we explore the other half of the home-sharing economy: single-family homes.
-There are key differences that can make or break you when renting a larger space.
+Here we explore the key differences that can make or break you when renting a larger space.

-The house you buy to use on Airbnb should have these things nailed.
+The house you buy to market as a STR on Airbnb or other platforms should have these things nailed.

 Make sure the place you buy has a hassle-free parking situation.
 When you’re renting a condo, odds are it’s to a couple or smaller group.
 These groups often skew younger, are more mobile, and navigate commuting more easily.
 The groups attracted to a single family home will need a little more love and a lot more hand-holding.